 - 1. Operational Policy OP 4.01 Environmental Assessment; - 2.
-EBRD Environmental and Social Policy 2008 - EIB Statement of Environmental and Social Principles and Standards (2008).
+EBRD Environmental and Social Policy 2008 - 3.
+EIB Statement of Environmental and Social Principles and Standards (2008).

 EBRD and EIB will require that the project complies with the Republic of Serbia national laws and EU standards.
+WB will require that the projects comply with the Serbian legislation and the Bank's OP 4.01.